-- Must be enrolled in an accredited program at an accredited educational institution.
+- Be enrolled in an accredited program at an accredited educational institution.

-- Must be a full time undergraduate student pursuing lighting studies in the above majors or a graduate student with a specific lighting project as part of an advanced degree program.
+- Be a full time undergraduate student pursuing lighting studies in the above majors or a graduate student with a specific lighting project as part of an advanced degree program.

-- Must be studying in the Southern California counties of Los Angeles, Orange, Ventura, San Bernardino or Riverside.
+- Be studying in the Southern California counties of Los Angeles, Orange, Ventura, San Bernardino or Riverside.